 To increase the project’s chances of success, the buildings to be retrofitted should be carefully chosen, taking into account several factors such as building ownership and legal context.
 A district thinking approach both for renovation and new construction could increase the applicability of the ESCO model.
 Targeting a mixed building portfolio (residential and tertiary) or big facilities could be beneficial for your business case due to higher flexibility and economy of scale.
 On the other hand, when focussing on similar buildings, tailor-made solutions can be applied to them.
 Don’t forget to incorporate good communication from the early start of the project.
 And finally, it is useful to organize workshops (e.g. for housing corporations) to show the benefits of retrofitting.

 Plan for Implementation

-To reach the national government, local authorities in Denmark are combining efforts to have a stronger voice and as such reach change and affect policies.
-Persons in charge can integrate other partners in retrofitting projects and aim for a single holistic project instead of several smaller ones.
+To reach the national government, local authorities can combine efforts to have a stronger voice and as such reach change and affect policies.
+This is done for example in Denmark.
+Persons in charge can involve other partners in retrofitting projects and aim for a single holistic project instead of several smaller ones.
 They can also create a strategy campaign to promote the benefits of retrofitting (energy savings, better quality of living, etc.) to convince and gain trusts from tenants.
 It can also be considered as mandatory to provide clarification on the ownership of the data resulting from monitoring.
 At a city level, more efforts can be put in advising private house/apartment owners and in spreading knowledge.
-Scaling up the retrofitting in public office buildings and exploring the possibilities of a revolving fund can also be considered as next steps.
-Last but not least, taking part in replication workshops with follower cities as well as discussing the district approach and sharing results with other housing associations can be reasonable.
+Some of the workshops participants will look into scaling up the retrofitting in public office buildings, explore the possibilities of a revolving fund and take part in replication workshops with other cities.
+They will also set up workshops to discuss the district approach and share results with other housing associations.